 Whistleblowing – an opportunity for everyone to promote the lawful, fair, open and transparent functioning of the institution through the right to express one’s opinion freely.

-The whistleblower’s personal data, the whistleblower’s report and the written or material evidence attached thereto, as well as the whistleblowing materials shall have the status of restricted access information.
+The whistleblower’s personal data, the whistleblower’s report and the written or material evidence attached thereto, as well as the whistleblowing materials have the status of restricted access information.

 Contact persons of the institution may be contacted for advice on the possibility to blow the whistle or regarding the course of the examination of their report.

 Contact person for whistleblowing Central Statistical Bureau of Latvia: